-The caracal is a medium-sized cat that lives in woodlands and savannas in North Africa, Southwest Asia and the Arabian Peninsula.
+The caracal is a medium-sized cat that lives in woodlands and savannas in Africa, Southwest Asia and the Arabian Peninsula.
 They are carnivores,

 Caracal is pronounced: "CAR-uh-call."
 The word comes from the Turkish karakulak, meaning black ear.
 Each ear is controlled by about 20 muscles, helping a caracal zero in on the location of a prey animal.

 - Caracals are nocturnal (hunting at night) and solitary.
 They eat almost anything they can catch including rodents, birds and small deer.
 They have even been known to attack sitting ostriches.

 - Caracal are known for their jumping ability, sometimes leaping as high as 10 feet off the ground.

 - Females give birth to a litter of 2 to 6 kittens.

 - Lifespan: 12 years in the wild; 17 years in captivity

 - Length: 24 to 26 inches with a 10- to 13-inch-long tail